jarviscanada/jarvis_data_eng_SanthoshSrinivasagan/linux_sql/README.md

 >  ./linux_sql/scripts/host_usage.sh "localhost" 5432 "host_agent" "postgres" "password"

 ## Improvements
-- With the `host_info.sh` script running only one, if the user updates their computer by increasing total memory capacity for example, the change would not be reflected onto the database.
-A potential solution would be to find a way run the script every month automatically.
+- With the `host_info.sh` script running only once, if the user updates their computer by increasing total memory capacity for example, the change would not be reflected onto the database.
+A potential solution would be to find a way to run the script every month automatically.

 - If there are any technical error in the parent node that hosts the database, a backup storage feature would be helpful so that the data would not be lost.